yininghase/multi-agent-control/README.md

 pip install matplotlib
 ```

-## Results
+## Show Results of our Model

 Here we show videos to show the qualitative results of our approach **in different settings**.
+Although our model is trained with less than 3 vehicles.
+It can be will generalized to deal with 6 vehicles.

 <table>
   <tr>